Updated: April, 2021

 1. Join Professional Networking Groups

 Joining professional networking groups is a networking must.
 You’ll also want to keep business cards and a few resumes on you AT ALL TIMES.
 You never know when someone may know someone who… A simple google search should yield a plethora of networking groups in your town but if you’re still not able to find anything of interest, Meetup groups are also a great way to start connecting live.
+Join online networking groups and spend time every day involving yourself in discussions in these groups.

 2. Cold Calling